kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 This approach is error-prone because while adding more paths/routes to the list of constants, there is the tendency to say, remove a character, leading to unusual behavior that might be difficult to catch.

-Let's take a look at a few ways to compose nice `URL` routes in a way to resolve the above problem.
+Let's take a look at a few ways to compose nice `swift÷URL` routes in a way to resolve the above problem.

 ### The Solution

-`K.I.S.S`, an acronym for `'keep it simple, stupid'`, is a design principle noted by the U.S. Navy in the 60s and a popular principle amongst software developers.
+`K.I.S.S`, an acronym for _"keep it simple, stupid"_, is a design principle noted by the U.S. Navy in the 60s and a popular principle amongst software developers.

 It states that: